 College Success Seminars

 College Success Seminars are sponsored by Academic Support Centers to provide skills and information beneficial to students striving to get the most out of their college experience.
 The variety of subjects covered throughout the semester are focused on the tools students need to succeed that are not covered in the classroom.

-Supplemental Instruction (SI) is provided through Academic Support Centers.
+Supplemental Instruction (SI) is provided through Learning Assistance Programs and is accredited by the International Center for Supplemental Instruction (ICSI).
 SI sessions are designed to assist students in increasing their understanding of course lectures, class readings, and mastering course concepts.
 Sessions are offered in selected courses each fall and spring semesters.